lumi-a/masters-thesis/thesis.typ

 @firstFitAnalysis[p:] proved that $R_FirstFit = 1.7$ as well, and @nextFitAnalysis[p:] showed $R_NextFit = 2$.

-Comparing algorithms by their absolute approximation-ratios can be a bit pessimistic: In practice, if we are in a position where we must use an online-algorithm, it might not be the case that _the entire input_ $I$ -- including the order of its items -- can be chosen by an adversary.
-In fact, we might assume that most of our inputs are not decided by an adversary at all.
-Thus, we define a less pessimistic measure for the performance of an algorithm:
+Comparing algorithms by their absolute approximation-ratios can be a bit pessimistic: In practice, if we are in a position where we must use an online-algorithm, it might not be the case that an adversary can choose _the entire input_ $I$ including the order of its items.
+Consider a less pessimistic measure for the performance of an algorithm:

 #definition[
   Let $S_n$ be the set of permutations on $n$ elements, i.e. the symmetric group.
-  - The *absolute random-order-ratio of $𝒜$* is $"RR"_𝒜 ≔ sup_(I∈ℐ) 𝔼_(π∈S_(|I|))[𝒜(π(I))/Opt(I)]$.
+The *absolute random-order-ratio of $𝒜$* is
+  $
+    "RR"_𝒜 quad≔quad sup_(I∈ℐ) 𝔼_(π∈S_(|I|))[𝒜(π(I))/Opt(I)].
+  $
 ]

-That is to say: We still assume an adversary can choose the _items_ of the instance, but the order of the items is randomized before being passed on to algorithm $𝒜$.
+That is to say: We still assume an adversary can choose the _items_ of the instance, but their order is randomized before being passed on to algorithm $𝒜$.
 Note that $Opt(I)$ does not depend on the order of the items.
 @bestFitKenyon[p:] showed that $1.08 ≤ "RR"_BestFit ≤ 1.5$, with the lower bound improved to $1.3$ by @binPackingRevisited[p:].

 #example[
-  This example is (one element of the) lower-bound construction by @binPackingRevisited[p:] showing $1.3 ≤ "RR"_BestFit$ by.
+  This example is (one element of the) lower-bound construction by @binPackingRevisited[p:] showing $1.3 ≤ "RR"_BestFit$.
   Consider bins of capacity $c=3000$ and the instance:
   $
     I quad ≔ quad [1004, 1004, #h(0.5em) 1016, 1016, #h(0.5em) 992].